jrjohnson1231/SpaceTeam/README.md

 -**4/11/16 John:** Overall simplification of code in planet and tensor class.
 Created friendship between planet and tensor, as well as a static vector of all the planet pointers so that we can easily loop over all the planets we have made.
 Force function is probably the most changed aspect, and it is much simpler and loops over the vector instead of taking a planet as a parameter.

 -**4/13/16 John:** I added a name member to planet to aid in display.
 I also updated the << operator for tensor to make it look nicer. *update()* is now static so one call from the driver updates all planets, and the driver takes command line argument dt.
+-**4/14/16 Allie:** I'm working on converting Planets into an inheritance hierarchy so it makes it more intuitive to implement the coulomb force/ any other forces we want

 TODO
 ----